Lady Mary Shepherd: Life

+The possibility of an affair between Mary Shepherd and James Bandinel is revealed in the Bandinel Family Papers in a section written by James's niece, Julia Le Mesurier, to her aunt.
+Julia divulged the following information in her letter, “when at [?Yundimoor], uncle James (James Bandinel) told my sisters that Lady Mary Shepherd wanted to run off with him, but he said, ‘No, Mary, we are very well as we are.
+Why cannot we go on so?’
+She was so angry with his refusal that she quite quarreled with him & would not see him” (Project Vox Team, 2021).

 Although Shepherd's philosophical books only appeared in the 1820s, a memoir by her daughter indicates that their composition in fact predated her marriage.
-In the first, an essay on the relation between cause and effect, she criticised the views of David Hume, Thomas Brown and the physiologist William Lawrence.
+In the first, an essay on the relation between cause and effect, she criticized the views of David Hume, Thomas Brown and the physiologist William Lawrence.
 In her second book of essays, on the perception of an external universe, she argued against both the idealism of George Berkeley and Thomas Reid's epistemological reliance on natural instinct.

 Shepherd's correspondence shows a continuing interest in philosophical questions.
 A private philosophical controversy with the amateur philosopher John Fearn over the relation between perception and physical extension was published in Parriana (1828).
-After learning of its publication, Shepherd wrote in defence of her position in Fraser's.
+John Fearn called Shepherd "philosophic Lady."
+After learning of its publication, Shepherd wrote in defense of her position in Fraser's.

 Charlotte Nooth dedicated her 1816 novel, Eglantine, to Shepherd.

+Mary Shepherd died at the age of 69 in 1847 in Hyde Park in London, but not before leaving an everlasting legacy in the world of philosophy.
+Charles Lyell and William Whewell recognized and described Shepherd as an ‘unanswerable logician, in whose argument it was impossible to find loophole or flaw’ according to her daughter, Mary Elizabeth.
+Whewell regarded Shepherd so highly as to teach his students at Cambridge implementing one of her works as a textbook.
+Shepherd maintained connections throughout the philosophical and academic world at large with other influential people at the time such as Elizabeth Barrett Browning, Mary Somerville, Sydney Smith, and Thomas Malthus.

+She was known for her research, writings, and her influence on others within her social groups.
+Shepherd was known to have a small, close-knitted group of intellectuals that she shared constant ideas with.
+She influenced her friends like Charles Babbage with mathematics, David Ricardo with economics, and even Samuel Taylor Coleridge with his poetry.
+She played such an influential role on so many people outside of the philosophical world, as well as in it.